 Next, you will need to take time each day to record your expenses.
 As you record each expense in a category, you will need to keep a running total of how much you have left in that category.
 Simply subtract the amount you spent from the current total, and record the answer.
 It may be helpful to have two separate columns, one for expenses and one for the current total.
 You may also want to record the total in another color.
 If you are tracking expenses to determine how much you spend you will need to add the amount you spent to your running total.
 If you are married, it helps to sit down and review how much was spent each day.
 It is especially important if you are just starting to budget.
 It can help you encourage each other as you change your spending habits.

 Stick to Your Spending Limits

-You will need to stop spending when you see that you are out of money.
-It is the essential step in staying on budget.
-You may find that your budget is unrealistic or you may need to transfer money between categories.
-Take the time towards the end of the month to adjust next month's budget so that will work for you.
+You will need to stop spending when you see that you are running out of money.
+That is the essential step in staying on budget.
+You may find that your budget is unrealistic, or you may need to transfer money between categories.
+Take the time toward the end of the month to adjust next month's budget so that it will work for you.
 It is important to remember that saving and debt payments should take precedence over eating out and vacations.
-You will need cut back in some areas, but you should still be able to eat every day.
+You will need to cut back in some areas, but you should still be able to eat every day.

 Choose What to Do With the Money You Did Not Use